Out Cold (2001 film)

-Out Cold is a 2001 American comedy film directed by the music video sibling directing team The Malloys (Brendan and Emmett Malloy).
+Out Cold is a 2001 American comedy film directed by the music video sibling directing team The Malloys (in their theatrical film directorial debut).
 Starring Jason London, Willie Garson and Lee Majors, the film is about a group of snowboarders in Alaska.
 It presents itself as a parody of 1990s "ski school" films and makes a number of references to the film Casablanca.
-A number of elements of the latter, including plot and famous lines, were incorporated into the film.

-The film is the Malloys' feature film directorial debut.
-Not counting the surfing documentary Thicker than Water (2000), directed and starring musician Jack Johnson with directing duties shared with the brother's cousin Chris and Emmett Malloy (Brendan was not involved with that film).